MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

   - The parameter EnableUserOverride has precedence over other settings in the [CallingLineIdentity](/powershell/module/skype/set-cscallinglineidentity) policy.

   - For example, assume a policy instance has substitution enabled with a resource account and EnableUserOverride is set and enabled by the user.
-In this case, the outbound caller ID will be blocked and Anonymous will be used.
+In this case, the outbound caller ID is blocked and Anonymous is used.

 You can't assign the following types of phone numbers for the outbound caller ID: